flyingby/Video-Respiratory-Rate-Measurement-in-Walking-Scenarios-Using-Multi-strategy-Adaptive-Denoising/README.md

  <p align="center">

 ### ✨In-house Walking Breathing Dataset
 The dataset includes two scenes, indoor and outdoor, with 300 samples for each scene.
-A demo of the dataset is shown below.
 For dataset requests, please contact the author via email.

 ### Contact
 ```